mozilla/addons-server/docs/topics/blocklist.rst

 Because the bloomfilter files can be quite large "stash" files are also generated, which represent the changes since the previous bloomfilter generation and can be used by Firefox instead to save on bandwidth.

-Multiple stashes can be applied by Firefox (in cronological order) to match the state of an up-to-date bloomfilter.
+Multiple stashes can be applied by Firefox (in chronological order) to match the state of an up-to-date bloomfilter.

 Stash record example